PeteComSci/intro_comprog/topics/basics/topics/syntax_structure/README.md

 // Pseudocode to calculate the area of a circle

 // Define a constant for PI
-Set PI to 3.14159
+set PI to 3.14159

-// Prompt the user for the radius
-Output "Enter the radius of the circle: "
+// Prompt the user for the radius output "Enter the radius of the circle: " input RADIUS
-Input radius

-// Calculate the area using the formula: area = PI * radius^2
+// Calculate the area using the formula: AREA = PI * RADIUS^2
-area = PI * radius * radius
+AREA = PI * RADIUS * RADIUS

 // Display the result
-Output "The area of the circle with radius", radius, "is", area
+output "The area of the circle with radius ", RADIUS, " is ", AREA

 ```

 In this pseudocode: